NieneB/InternshipReport/index.md

 ####Animation
 Animated use time to add a visual dimension to the display.
-The scenes in an animation show the state of the data at one moment accordingly.Animation is a form of spatial-temporal visualizations and contains the two categories; temporal animation and non-temporal animation.
+The scenes in an animation show the state of the data at one moment accordingly.
+Animation is a form of spatial-temporal visualizations and contains the two categories; temporal animation and non-temporal animation.
 Animated maps contain dynamic variables such as scene duration, rate of change, scene order and contain hardly any interactive control.
 (Kobben and Yaman; MacEachren; Ormeling, 1996)

 Dynamic animated variables are: